 One-year interest-rate swaps, an indicator of investor expectations for rates over the period, slipped five basis points to 6.13 percent.

 The lira weakened 0.2 percent against the dollar at 1.7804, its third day of depreciation, paring the gain this year to 0.2 percent.

 The central bank trimmed the overnight rates by 25 basis points to 4.5 percent and 8.5 percent, respectively, after slashing them by the same amount in January.

 Foreign investors bought $17.8 billion of Turkish bonds in the 12 months as of Feb.
 8, raising their total holdings to $64 billion, according to central bank data published on Feb.
 14.

-Central Bank Governor Erdem Basci is looking to slow inflation to 5 percent this year, while he seeks to curb loan growth to 15 percent, according to the central bank.
+Central Bank Governor Erdem Basci is looking to slow inflation to 5 percent this year from 7.3 percent in January, while he seeks to curb loan growth to 15 percent, according to the central bank.
 Lending jumped 19.1 percent in the 12 months to Feb.
 8, according to data published by the banking regulator on Feb.
 18.

 To contact the reporter on this story: Selcuk Gokoluk in Istanbul at firstname.lastname@example.org

 To contact the editor responsible for this story: Claudia Maedler at email@example.com